ambiot/documents/docs/source/ambd_arduino/BW16_/getting_started/ambd_getting_started.rst

 | Download ambd_sdk from the link ambiot GitHub: https://github.com/ambiot/ambd_sdk.
 | The Realtek’s Image Tool can be found under the following file path:
 | :guilabel:`“ambd_sdk\\tools\\AmbaD\\Image_tool\\image_tool.exe”`
-| Arduino IDE opens a new window with the complete sample code.

 Step 2 – Setup the Image Tool
 ---------------------------------------------